Razielhell/Meta-Generation/README.md

 ## Sections

-> 1.0 [Developers] (This directory includes files and documents intended for developers working on this project.
-It may contain guidelines, instructions, scripts, or other resources to facilitate the development process.)(#structure-Developers)
+> 1.0 [Developers](#structure-Developers) (This directory includes files and documents intended for developers working on this project.
+It may contain guidelines, instructions, scripts, or other resources to facilitate the development process.)

 > 1.1 [Art](#structure-Art)